veraleitaodev/getGoals/testing.md

 |     selecting a date | allowed | allowed - selected date appears in the goal card|
 |     leaving date unselected |   allowed | allowed - in the goal card it appears an empty space |

-Submit button did not have wave effect but button was functional.
-Added materialize wave-effect class and button then had wave effect.

-Style, color scheme and layout appeared as expected.

 #### My Goals